-Day Five - Wester Ross
+Day Four - Wester Ross

 Your next destination is in one of the most scenically beautiful and secluded locations in the whole of Scotland, around 3 hours drive north from your first base, in the wild and rugged area of Wester Ross.